The Geometric Unitary Kudla Conjecture: Hilbert--Jacobi forms

 \subsection{Basics and definition of Jacobi forms}

-We focus on Jacobi forms of genus~$g = 1$, but let the cogenus~$h \ge 1$ be arbitrary.
-The corresponding Jacobi upper half space is~$\HS \times \CC^h$.
-We usually write~$(\tau,z)$ for its elements, and refer to~$\tau$ as the modular variable and~$z$ the elliptic variable.
+We focus on Hilbert--Jacobi forms of genus~$1$, but let the cogenus~$h \ge 1$ be arbitrary.
+Since we only study spaces of Jacobi forms, as opposed to algebras, we can incorporate the Jacobi index into the Heisenberg group.
+A general reference is the thesis of Boylan~\cite{boylan-2015}.